csr632/frontend-microservice-demo/README.md

 > 'Team' refers to a very abstract concept here.
 It doesn't need to be a real team with real people in it.
 It can be any project with its own release schedule.

 1. Microservices can be developed, published and deployed **independently**.
 2. One microservice (or the top app) can call other microservices, without installing and building them.
-The caller only need to know the "name" and "API" of the callee, and don't need to know it's deployment and implementation details.
+The caller only needs to know the "name" and "API" of the microservices, and doesn't need to know their deployment and implementation details.

 In this demo:

-- `/shared-lib` provide several shared libraries, each being a microservices. `/shared-lib` is used to extract common dependencies(usually npm packages) and share them.
+- `/shared-lib` provides several shared libraries, each being a microservice. `/shared-lib` is used to extract common dependencies(usually npm packages) and share them.
 So other microservices can exclude them from thier bundle and avoid loading duplicate code.
   > `/shared-lib` can be mantained inside `/top-app`, if you want.
 - `/team-a` and `/team-b` are two microservices mantained by different teams.
   - They are developed, published and deployed **independently**.
 (They have different release schedule and deployment address)
-  - `/team-a` call a helper from `/team-b`, without installing and building `/team-b` into its own bundle. `/team-a` don't even need to know where `/team-b` is deployed! `/team-a` refer to `/team-b` by its name, not by its "address".
-How "name" are resolved into "address" is determined by "import map", which is configure by `/top-app`
+  - `/team-a` calls a helper from `/team-b`, without installing and building `/team-b` into its own bundle. `/team-a` don't even need to know where `/team-b` is deployed! `/team-a` refer to `/team-b` by its name, not by its "address".
+How "name" are resolved into "address" is determined by the "import map", which is configured by `/top-app`
 - `/top-app` is the top-level application, with whole control to the HTML file and the import map.
   - Import map is the **only** place where:
-    - "Microservice name" are bound to their "deployment location" ("deployment location" is usually a CDN URL)
+    - Microservice "name" are bound to their "deployment location" ("deployment location" is usually a CDN URL)
     - Deployment locations appear.
 (In all other places, we refer to a microservice by its "name")

+## Suggestions

+### Deliver optimized packages

+All shared-libs and microservices should be optimized in production.
+"Optimize" means "rolling up" a big module dependency tree (with many modules in it, and **one** of them is the entry point) into one big module (which exports same APIs as the entry point).
+Optimizing packages give us these benefits:

+- Reduce module-loading requests significantly
+- Get granular caching per optimized package boundary, so that users only re-fetch the package that change

+We use rollup to optimize packages in this demo.
+The modules referenced by the import map are already optimized.

+### Generate import map automatically

-When a microservice release a new versoion, it is deploy in a new address(For example, `https://some-cdn.com/team-a/1.0.1/bundle.js`).
+When a microservice release a new version, it is often deployed in a new address(For example, `https://some-cdn.com/team-a/1.0.1/bundle.js`).
 And the import map should be updated to use the new release.
-So the import map will be updated very frequently.
+This means that the import map will be updated very frequently.
 In practise, we usually build a system to generate import map automatically.
-(In general, this system monitor the latest **`^1.0.0`** version of `team-a`, and populate its deployment address into the import map of `/top-app`)
+(In general, this system monitors the latest **`^1.0.0`** version of `team-a`, and populates the deployment address into the import map of `/top-app`)

+### Inline import map into HTML file

-Because import map will make its cache invalidate frequently, and also, it is "critical resource" to render the app, it is recommended to inline import map into the HTML file.
+It is recommended to inline import map into HTML file in practise, because:

+- Import map will make its cache invalidate frequently
+- Import map is "critical resource" to render the app

+## TODOs

+1. Develop a tool that generates import map from a "microservice declaration" (perhaps introducing a new field in package.json)
+2. Development workflow